WeblateOrg/weblate/docs/contributing/start.rst

 -----------------------

 The most comfortable approach to get started with Weblate development is to follow :doc:`../admin/install/source`.
-It will get you a virtual env with editable Weblate sources.
+It will get you a virtualenv with editable Weblate sources.

 1. Clone Weblate source: